Vasanthan-2005/Facial-Attendance-System/README.md

 🎯 Facial Recognition-Based Attendance System

-🚀 An AI-powered smart attendance system that eliminates manual attendance marking using facial recognition technology.
+🚀 A smart attendance system that eliminates manual attendance marking using facial recognition technology.
 Ensures accuracy, security, and automation with real-time monitoring and location validation!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------